alexmen656/appcore/README.md

 ### iOS App

-Swift - Not upodate atm - mostly used for push notifications
+Technology: Swift - Not upodate atm - mostly used for push notifications

 ## AI transparency

 I used AI mainly for debugging Xcode-related code around the screenshots pipeline, and also for parts of the landing page.
 I also used it for the MCP server, since recreating all web API endpoints again in a different format for the AI is mostly just repetitive busywork.

-iOS app
+Docs - I had no tie to write proper docs yet iOS app

 ## Credits